Proper Motions, Orbits, and Tidal Influences of Milky Way Dwarf Spheroidal Galaxies: Discussion

 In the second suite, we consider a future version of the first suite where the proper motions and distances are improved to a level we expect in the next 5 years.
 For the proper motions, we assume uncertainties based on 10 years of \textit{Gaia} data (DR5).
 For the distances, we assume a 2\% error which is an obtainable projection given current systematics in the period-Wesenheit-metallicity relations of RR Lyrae stars \citep[e.g.,][]{Nagarajan2021arXiv211106899N, Garofalo2022arXiv220307435G}.
 We leave the uncertainties in the Milky Way potential and LMC potential at their present-day uncertainties to assess whether these need to be improved to make use of upcoming data.
 The results are shown in Figure~\ref{fig:future_errors}.
 Due to improvements in the systemic proper motion in future {\it Gaia} data releases, the dominant errors in the future will be due to distance and/or MW potential uncertainties.
-This motivates the need for more precise measurements of the Milky Way potential in order to make optimal use of {\it Gaia} DR5 data.
-Interestingly, we also see that there are some dwarfs which have a substantial uncertainty ($\gtrsim 20\%$) in their orbital properties due to the LMC uncertainties.
+This motivates the need for more precise measurements of the Milky Way potential in order to make optimal use of {\it Gaia} DR5 data. {Measurements with stellar streams are excellent for this since they span a large range of radii and can disentangle the influence of the LMC \citep[e.g.][]{Kupper2015ApJ...803...80K,Erkal2019MNRAS.487.2685E,Vasiliev2021MNRAS.501.2279V}.
+Similarly, measurements based on distant tracers which include the effect of the LMC are also promising \citep[e.g.][]{Deason2021MNRAS.501.5964D,CorreaMagnus2022MNRAS.511.2610C}.} Interestingly, we also see that there are some dwarfs which have a substantial uncertainty ($\gtrsim 20\%$) in their orbital properties due to the LMC uncertainties.
 We note that dwarfs with a small number of members in the {\it Gaia} data will be dominated by proper motion measurements.

 For the final suite, we take a slightly different approach where we start with current proper motion errors and 5\% distance errors and (one at a time) improve these to projected 10-yr {\it Gaia} errors and 2\% distance errors.
 We only include present-day uncertainties in the Milky Way potential in this test as it is difficult to make projections for the future uncertainties.
 The results of the orbital parameters are shown in Figure~\ref{fig:improved_errors}.
 For both the pericenter and apocenter errors, the closer dwarfs are dominated by distance errors whereas the more distant dwarfs are dominated by proper motion errors.
 We note that there are some dwarfs that currently have distance errors that are less than 5\% and this exercise is done to compare how uniform improvement in distance and proper motion will affect different dSphs.